-9. MATERIEL STORAGE AND STEWARDSHIP
+9. MATERIEL STORAGE, PHYSICAL INVENTORY CONTROL, AND STEWARDSHIP a.

-a.
 Materiel Storage Operations

-- (1) To the maximum extent possible, materiel managers will divide work assignments within a storage activity to maintain the security of materiel and the integrity of the records.
+(1) To the maximum extent possible, materiel managers will divide work assignments within a storage activity to maintain the security of materiel and the integrity of the records in accordance with DoDM 4140.70 (Reference (r)).
 For example, except for issue from receiving operations, no individual will perform issue and receipt functions or file maintenance actions for both functions.
 Accountable officers (AOs) are independent of the operational environment and may not supervise personnel responsible for performing physical inventory actions such as receipts, stows, picks, or warehouse actions.
-When adequate segregation of duties is not practical or cost-effective, materiel managers will establish other local risk mitigating controls to the maximum extent possible, such as increased supervision or two member count teams. - (2) All management levels are responsible for and will take all necessary actions to include appropriate supervision and training to ensure that DoD physical inventory performance standards are met.
+When adequate segregation of duties is not practical or cost-effective, materiel managers will establish other local risk mitigating controls to the maximum extent possible, such as increased supervision or two member count teams.

+(2) All management levels are responsible for and will take all necessary actions to include appropriate supervision and training to ensure that DoD physical inventory performance standards are met in accordance with References (l) and (ai).
 Materiel managers will employ storage activity resources to provide the required levels of performance at the minimum cost.

-- (3) Materiel managers will: - (a) Establish storage activity performance goals to achieve continuous improvement. - (b) Establish and maintain a system for monitoring performance and workload. - (c) Provide contracting activities with the performance standards and physical inventory performance included in contract requirements for contracted storage activities and services.
-Performance standards are in chapters 6 and 7 of Reference (p).
-Additional standards may be added by OSD, the Military Departments, or DLA. - (d) Use automated storage and retrieval systems, storage aids, material handling equipment, and AIT and other labor-saving devices to increase productivity and to reduce the need for hard-copy documentation and manual data entry, the opportunities for human error, and the recurring cost of operations. - (4) Storage activities will position and issue materiel from storage locations in a manner that: - (a) Provides for efficient issuing, packing, and shipping processes. - (b) Obtains the best use of material handling and storage equipment. - (c) Keeps the number of warehouses to a minimum. - (d) Obtains the best use of storage space in warehouses that are used. - (e) Keeps the re-warehousing of materiel to a minimum. - (5) Materiel managers will employ a workload planning and scheduling system to accomplish all the storage activity workload as efficiently as possible.
-Whenever possible, that system will ensure that other functions, such as inventory and quality inspections, are conducted in the normal course of accomplishing other primary functions, such as picking and stowing. - (6) Storage activities will use efficient and effective materiel control systems, including AIT, to track materiel from the point it enters their custody until it leaves their custody.
-AIT is described in Volume 7 of this manual. - (7) Materiel managers will evaluate storage activities on the timely and accurate handling of issues, receipts, discrepancy reporting and resolution, and physical inventory program actions.
+(a) Establish storage activity performance goals to achieve continuous improvement and meet asset accountability requirements in References (l) and (ai).

+(b) Establish and maintain a system for monitoring performance and workload.

+(c) Provide contracting activities with the performance standards and physical inventory performance included in contract requirements for contracted storage activities and services.
+Performance standards are in References (l) and (r).
+Additional standards may be added by OSD, the Military Departments, or DLA.

+(d) Use automated storage and retrieval systems, storage aids, material handling equipment, and AIT and other labor-saving devices to increase productivity and to reduce the need for hard-copy documentation and manual data entry, the opportunities for human error, and the recurring cost of operations.

+(4) Storage activities will position and issue materiel from storage locations in a manner that:

+(a) Provides for efficient issuing, packing, and shipping processes.

+- (b) Obtains the best use of material handling and storage equipment. - (c) Keeps the number of warehouses to a minimum. - (d) Obtains the best use of storage space in warehouses that are used. - (e) Keeps the re-warehousing of materiel to a minimum.

+(5) Materiel managers will employ a workload planning and scheduling system to accomplish all the storage activity workload as efficiently as possible.
+Whenever possible, that system will ensure that other functions, such as materiel management, physical inventory, and quality inspections, are conducted in the normal course of accomplishing other primary functions, such as picking and stowing.

+(6) Storage activities will use efficient and effective materiel control systems, including AIT, to track materiel from the point it enters their custody until it leaves their custody.
+AIT is described in Reference (ap).

+(7) Materiel managers will evaluate storage activities on the timely and accurate handling of issues, receipts, discrepancy reporting and resolution, and physical inventory program actions.
 Performance matrixes allow for separate processing standards based on the type of issue (e.g., material release, redistribution, or disposal order); and source of receipt (e.g., new procurement, returns, or stock redistribution).

-(8) Storage activities will systematically review material in storage to identify and report suspended material conditions to the applicable material manager to provide for timely identification and processing of unneeded stocks to disposal.
+(8) Storage activities will systematically review material in storage to identify and report suspended material conditions to the applicable materiel manager to provide for timely identification and processing of unneeded stocks to disposal.